Florida Bar Insurance and Liquor Liability: Why Premiums Jump and What Owners Should Check Before Renewal

 What should bar owners check before signing a liquor liability renewal?

-Check liquor liability limits, assault and battery wording, exclusions, sales estimates, audit basis, workers comp payroll, umbrella follow-form wording, landlord requirements, and whether your actual hours and entertainment are listed correctly.
-If something changed from last year, ask your agent to explain why before you sign.
+Compare liquor liability limits, assault and battery wording, exclusions, sales estimates, audit basis, workers compensation payroll, umbrella terms, deductibles, landlord requirements, hours, and entertainment.
+Ask your agent to explain material changes before you choose.

 Greene & Associates Insurance has helped North Florida business owners protect restaurants, bars, retail shops, and hospitality operations for more than 30 years.
 From Lake City to Gainesville, Jacksonville, Tallahassee, Orlando, Tampa, and coastal Florida markets, our office shops multiple carriers and explains the tradeoffs plainly.

-If you already have a renewal in hand, contact our office or call 1-800-252-6885 and we can review the declarations page, audit worksheet, and carrier changes.
-If you are ready for pricing, use the quote path below and include current sales, alcohol receipts, payroll, hours, and renewal date.
+If you already have a renewal in hand, contact our office or call 1-800-252-6885 and we can review the declarations page, audit worksheet, and insurer changes.
+If you are ready for pricing, start the quote below and include current sales, alcohol receipts, payroll, hours, and renewal date.

 Ready to compare Florida bar insurance before renewal?
-Greene & Associates can review your current policy, shop available carrier options, and help you decide whether to renew, adjust, or move coverage.
+Greene & Associates can review your current policy, shop current carrier choices, and help you decide whether to renew, adjust, or move coverage.

 Joe Greene